avwx-rest/avwx-engine/docs/pirep.md

 # PIREP

 A PIREP (Pilot Report) is an observation made by pilots inflight meant to aid controllers and pilots routing around adverse conditions and other conditions of note.
-They typically contain icing, turbulance, cloud types/bases/tops, and other info at a known distance and radial from a ground station.
+They typically contain icing, turbulence, cloud types/bases/tops, and other info at a known distance and radial from a ground station.
 They are released as they come in.

 ## class avwx.**Pireps**(*station_ident: str = None, lat: float = None, lon: float = None*)